enzoferey/react-plop-example/README.md

 ### How it works

 1. Run `npm run plop` from a command line interface.
-2. Write the component's names.
+2. Write the component's name.
 3. Voilà ! 🔥

 ### How to customize it